ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 ### Common Headers

 #### Common Request Headers
 The following table describes supported common request headers.
 COS ignores any common headers not listed below if sent in a request, although some requests may support other headers as defined in this documentation.
-More information about creating the authorization header can be found in the ["Authentication"]({{ site.baseurl }}/manage-access#authentication)section
+More information about creating the authorization header can be found in the ["Authentication"]({{ site.baseurl }}/manage-access#authentication) section

 | Header             | Note                               |
 |--------------------|-------------------------------------|